Skip to Content

 HCruz985, CC BY-SA 2.0, via Wikimedia Commons

-The Philippine eagle is the world’s largest eagle with a wingspan of up to 2 meters, a body length of 90 centimetres, and a weight of 4.5 to 8 kilograms.
+The Philippine eagle is the world’s largest eagle, with a wingspan of up to 2 meters, a body length of 90 centimeters, and a weight of 4.5 to 8 kilograms.

 In addition to its size, the Philippine eagle is also distinguished by what might be called a ‘mane’ of brown and white feathers on its head.
 This mane can be raised or lowered at will.
 The underside of this eagle is white except for the primary and secondary wing feathers and tail, and the upper side is dark brown.
 The beak and facial mask are black.